Biggie Bee Farm

-Rooted Along the Mississippi River
+Rooted along the Mississippi River

 Biggie Bee Farm began with a shared interest in beekeeping between father and son, Doug and David Wilkinson, along the Mississippi River corridor in Port Allen, Louisiana.
 What began as a small beekeeping hobby, now a family run business providing naturally sourced products and services to local clients.